Case Study: When Employers Seek Connections With Students From Diverse Social Identities

 What if other students want to attend the dinner?

 While the employer may reasonably market toward students affiliated with specific organizations or programs, the career center staff should advise the employer to also allow other students to attend.
-Just as diversity career fairs do not exclude students, neither should employer diversity initiatives.
+Just as focused career fairs do not exclude students, neither should employer initiatives.
 To that end, the career center staff may recommend combining outreach to student organizations with posting the event for all students in the career center’s database and using other targeting efforts.
 This may help to ensure that students are not excluded, or inadvertently missed if they don’t belong to one of the student organizations contacted.
-This may also help in the employer hosting a more inclusive event.

 Is it acceptable to provide similar assistance to other employers even though they are not donors to support programs on campus?